BiquanBie/BiquanBie.github.io/_pages/about.md

 **Research on Anchoring Effects in Large Language Models** (*Forthcoming on arXiv*):

-A collaborative study with the HKUST(GZ) investigating human-compatible **anchoring effect** in LLMs both internally and externally .
+A collaborative study with HKUST(GZ) investigating human-compatible **anchoring effect** in LLMs both internally and externally .

 **Multi-Agent Framework for Automated Construction of Domain-Specific Large Language Models** (*Forthcoming on arXiv*):